DulinaS/MicroBlogApp-using-MicroServices/README.md

-# MicroBlogPlatform
+# MicroBlogPlatform 📝

-A microservices-based blogging platform that allows users to create posts and comments, with a built-in content moderation system and event-driven architecture.
+A microservices-based blogging platform where users can create posts and comments, with automatic content moderation — built using an event-driven architecture and now fully Dockerized!

+---

 ## 🧩 Overview

-This project demonstrates a full-stack web application built using microservices.
-It features:
+This is a full-stack web application that demonstrates microservices design patterns in action.
+Key features include:

-- **Post Creation**
-- **Commenting on Posts**
-- **Content Moderation**
-- **Event-driven Communication**
+- 📝 Post Creation
+- 💬 Commenting System
+- 🚫 Content Moderation
+- ⚡ Event-Driven Communication via Custom Event Bus
-- **Query Aggregation for Optimized Frontend Rendering**
+- 📊 Query Aggregation for Optimized Frontend Rendering

-Each service is isolated, runs independently, and communicates via a custom-built event bus.
+Each service is self-contained and runs independently via Docker containers, communicating through a centralized event bus.

 ---